Cavity-induced quantum droplets: Effective energy

-Finally, we check whether the chemical potential remains negative \cite{volovik2003universe} such that the droplet does not evaporate spontaneously, i.e., we analyze $[E_0(N-1)-E_0(N)]/N|_{P_0=0} > 0$.
-The total chemical potential $\mu_0 = g n + (\partial E_{\text{ac}}/\partial N)_V$ is composed of the positive mean-field and the negative roton contribution, respectively.
+Finally, we check whether the chemical potential remains negative \cite{volovik2003universe} such that the droplet does not evaporate spontaneously.
+The total chemical potential $\mu_0 = g n + (\partial E_{\text{ac}}/\partial N)_V$ is composed of the positive mean-field and the negative roton contribution.
 At zero pressure, the cavity-induced term prevails over $gn$, resulting in a negative overall $\mu_0(P_0=0) < 0$, thus avoiding self-evaporation \cite{companionPaper}.
 As displayed in Fig.\ \ref{pressureDiagram} (inset), the absolute value of the total chemical potential diminishes for growing $N$ in the same way as the density.
-Yet, it always remains negative. \\
+Yet, it always remains negative.